-human papillomavirus (HPV) test is done to find a
+human papillomavirus (HPV) test is done to check for a

 high-risk HPV infection in women.
 HPV is a

-sexually transmitted disease (STD).
+sexually transmitted infection (STI).
 An HPV test checks

 for the genetic material (DNA) of the human papillomavirus.
 Like